-Learn more about hyperhidrosis at the International Hyperhidrosis Society.
+Learn more about hyperhidrosis by visiting the the International Hyperhidrosis Society website.

 The first line of defense against hyperhidrosis is usually a topical prescription deodorant.
 This therapy may be successful for some patients, but many patients do not find sufficient relief from this method.
 Oral medications like Robinol are also an option, but this medication can have side effects (dry mouth, dizziness, and problems urinating).
 When these methods are unsuccessful, patients can consider Botox as a treatment for excessive underarm sweating.

 Botox has been safely used in both the medical and cosmetic realms for decades.
 Botox can be injected into the armpits to prevent the nerves to stimulate the sweat glands.
 Injecting the Botox takes minutes, and it can prevent or decrease sweating in the armpit for 5-6 months, depending on the patient.
 It typically takes effect in 2-3 days with a maximum effect one week after the procedure.